About Bishop Wellington Boone

 In another breakthrough move of God, he washed the feet of Dallas Pastor Tony Evans at a Promise Keepers pastors’ meeting in Atlanta before 40,000 pastors to emphasize the need to resolve disunity among Black Americans, which he also teaches about in his book Black Self-Genocide and in this blog post.

-International Development of Churches, Bible Schools, and Learning Centers.
+FOIC and International Development of Churches, Bible Schools, and Learning Centers.
 Bishop Boone is the founder and chief prelate of the Fellowship of International Churches, a cross-cultural, global network of bishops, pastors, missionaries, and Bible-based churches and Bible schools.
+Thousands of churches and Bible schools that he and his 12 bishops oversee are located in Georgia, Mississippi, Missouri, North Carolina, Virginia, Wisconsin, as well as other states and several nations in Africa.

 In 2001 in South Africa with his daughter Nicole he established a missionary outreach providing supplemental Learning Centers for the children of Kurland, near Port Elizabeth, South Africa, called Goshen International.
 Since that time, the Goshen team has dramatically improved the lives of Black and Colored children and their families by supporting their entire educational experience from the early years through college.